techiediaries/techiediaries/_posts/2017/2017-3-8-ionic2-split-pane-desktop.md

     }

-You can now build your app with :
+You can now build your app using:

     ionic serve

-And then run electron with
+And then run electron using:

     npm start

-To test your app .

 {% include image.html
     img="images/content/ionic2-electron.jpg"